 Spider mites thrive in warm weather.
 A population of mites can explode when temperatures reach 80°F or 27 °C. When the weather turns chilly, adult mites hibernate in garden debris or tree bark.
-In warm regions they may be active all year.
-Growth and egg laying is sped up by warm weather.
+In warm regions, they may be active all year.
+Growth and egg-laying are sped up by warm weather.
 There are many generations in a year.

-Feeding Habits and Damage: Spider mites bruise plant cells with their mouthparts.
+Spider mites bruise plant cells with their mouthparts.
 They often congregate on the undersides of leaves to feed.
 Leaves are left stippled, speckled, and silvery.
 Leaves often turn yellow from the damage.
 Spider mites often spin a fine web.
-Fruits attacked by spider mites will be russeted, dry, rough and deformed.
+Fruits attacked by spider mites will be russeted, dry, rough, and deformed.
 Some mites will leave blisters on leaves.

 - Before planting: Avoid fertilizers rich in nitrogen which pushes green plant growth; spider mites feast on green leaves.

 - At planting time: Spray around planting beds with hot pepper or garlic spray to repel spider mites.